anl-cyberscience/LQMToolset/docs/configure.md

 --------------------: | :-----------
 `name`                | A unique name identifying this tool instance.
 `fileParser`          | Select parser type.
 Currently only supports and defaults to `CSV`.
 `fields`              | Fields, identified from the intermediate format, to be extracted.
 The order of the fields here determines the order of the output.
+If you want to extract all valid fields, set the variable to ['all'].
 `delimiter`           | A single character delimiter used to separate fields.
 Default value is `,`.
 `quoteChar`           | Character used to quote respective values.
 `escapeChar`          | Character used to escape other characters.